Janus1992/KSP_Starship-kOS-Interface/README.md

 - Trajectories
 - kOS
 - TundraExplorations "TundraExploration.dll" (absolutely required for Booster Landing)
-- Starship Launch Expansion (for the tower)
+- Starship Launch Expansion

 # OPTIONAL:
-- Community Resource Pack (for using "liquid methane" as fuel instead of ksp's standard "liquid fuel").
+- Community Resource Pack (for using "liquid methane" instead of ksp's standard "liquid fuel").

 # DOES NOT WORK WITH:
 - RSS/RO